3lvis/Locator/README.md

 # Locator

-Display locations on a list or a map
+Display locations on a list or a map.

 ## Running the project